-If, during a write operation, the internal low voltage supply drops below a certain internal voltage threshold, any write operation running is suddenly interrupted and the module is reset to Read mode.
+If during a write operation the internal low voltage supply drops below a certain internal voltage threshold, any write operation running is suddenly interrupted and the module is reset to Read mode.
 At following Power-on, the interrupted Flash write operation must be repeated.

-5.4 Registers description
+5.4 Flash control registers description

-5.4.1 Flash control register 0 low
+5.4.1 Flash control register 0 low (FCR0L)

 The Flash Control Register 0 Low (FCR0L), together with the Flash Control Register 0 High (FCR0H), is used to enable and to monitor all the write operations on the IFlash.
 The user has no access in write mode to the Test-Flash (B0TF).
-Besides, Test-Flash block is seen by the user in Bootstrap mode only.
+Moreover, the Test-Flash block is seen by the user in Bootstrap mode only.